-The chapter as a whole deals with the Day of the Lord, that is, the period beginning with the Rapture, including the Tribulation and the Second Coming.
-The next verse shows that the Thessalonians bought into erroneous doctrine about future events.
+The chapter deals with the Day of the Lord, that is, the period beginning with the Rapture, including the Tribulation and the Second Coming.
+The next verse shows that the Thessalonians bought into an erroneous doctrine about future events.
 They concluded that they would have to go through the Tribulation before Christ would come back.
 Since the Thessalonians were experiencing persecution, they thought that Jesus’ coming was near.

 and our gathering together to Him,